MegumiinUwU/Gomoku-Game/README.md

 ## Game Modes

-The game supports three different modes:
+The game supports various different modes:
 - Human vs Human: Two players taking turns
+- AI vs Human:
+  - Play against the MiniMax algorithm
-- AI vs Human: Play against the computer AI
+  - Play against the Alpha-Beta pruning algorithm
+- AI vs AI:
+  - Watch MiniMax play against Alpha-Beta pruning
-- AI vs AI: Watch the computer play against itself with two different algorithms
+  - Watch Alpha-Beta pruning play against itself

 ## AI Implementation

-## Recent Fixes
+The game includes two AI algorithms:

+1. **MiniMax Algorithm**: A traditional recursive algorithm that explores all possible game states to find the optimal move, considering all possible counter-moves from the opponent.

+2. **Alpha-Beta Pruning**: An optimization of the MiniMax algorithm that eliminates branches that cannot influence the final decision, which results in faster computation while maintaining the same results.

+Both algorithms evaluate the board based on patterns of consecutive stones, potential threats, and possible winning configurations.

 ## License

 This project is open source and available under the MIT License.